-The Indian Railway Finance Corporation (IRFC) has announced an IPO to be launched on January 18, 2021.
+The Indian Railway Finance Corporation (IRFC) has announced an IPO to be launched on January 18, 2021 ( Now Live on Groww!).
 The IPO price band is Rs.25 to Rs.26 per equity share and the lot size is of 576 shares.
 But should you invest in IRFC IPO?
-Mentioned below are the details about the IPO that will help you make the right call.
+Mentioned below are the details about the IPO that will help you take the right call.
 Read on!

 Growth Story of IRFC